 About the Literacy Workshop

 This workshop complements teaching methods by providing active, exciting techniques that get students involved.
 The goal of this process is to improve analytical thinking, exercise interpersonal communication and build confidence in decision making.
+See our video Page to Stage Workshop for Educators here.

 •It encourages participants to identify the who, what, where when and why of a piece of literature.